droonga/droonga.org/reference/commands/search/index.md

         { "label" : "realName", "source" : "name" }
       ]

-  A hash of attribute definitions can contain any type definition described above except `label` of hashes, because keys of the hash means `label` of each attribute, like:
+  A hash of column definitions can contain any type definition described above except `label` of hashes, because keys of the hash means `label` of each column, like:

       {
         "name"     : "name",